 - Tent – You could sleep out in the elements or build your own shelter at every stop, but I’d rather bring a compact, pliable, water proof tent.

 - Toilet Paper – Yes, I want some of the comforts of home.
-I figure one roll should be sufficient – should be able to pick additional up as needed along the way.
+I figure one roll should be sufficient – can pick up additional rolls as necessary along the way.

 - Coat (1x) – Maybe a Men’s ArmourVent Run Jacket.